Microchip Requirements Delayed

 Do you have 8 Verified DVCTA Volunteer Hours

-List your THREE BEST scores from the qualifying period (Dec.
-1 to Nov.
-30) here.
+List your THREE BEST scores from the qualifying period (November 16, 2025 and November 15, 2026) here.
 Scores must be from three different shows and at least two different judges.
 With the exception of Intro level, FEI and Musical Freestyle, at least ONE must be at the highest test of the award level.

 First Show